Compression and fracture of ordered and disordered droplet rafts

 Figure \ref{fig:force_bidispers} shows how the force profile changes as we substitute differently sized particles in a 20 droplet array, becoming progressively more disordered as the fraction of defects rises from $\phi = 0$ to $\phi = 0.5$.
+(The compression process is shown in Movies S2 and S3 in the Supplemental Material \cite{Supplemental}).
 Figure \ref{fig:force_bidispers}(a) shows the force profile for the monodisperse droplet aggregate shown in Fig.~\ref{fig:force_bidispers}(b), which as discussed in the previous section shows clear force peaks connected to well-defined row reductions.
 Introducing a single small droplet results in a force profile and droplet array shown in Figs.~\ref{fig:force_bidispers}(c,d).
 This single defect causes the appearance of smaller peaks, signalling additional smaller fracture events and thus a more disordered row reduction.
 Figures \ref{fig:force_bidispers}(e-h) show the force profile and initial droplet configuration for $\phi=0.25$ and $\phi=0.50$.
 Introducing more defects introduces more small force peaks.
 At a defect fraction of $\phi=0.5$ there are no distinct ``row reductions'', but rather a nearly continuous series of small fractures.

 In the prior experimental work, Ono-dit-Biot {\it et al.} developed a predictive model for the number of peaks in the force profile for a compressed aggregate\cite{ono-dit-biot_Rearrangement_2020}:

 where $\Delta N(\phi)=N(\phi)-N(0)$ is the excess number of peaks $N(\phi)$ observed for a given defect concentration over the number of peaks $N(0)$ for the original aggregate ($N(0)$ is the number of starting rows minus one), and $\Delta N_{\mathrm{peak}}$ is a fitting parameter to the highest amount of peaks for a given droplet configuration.